-that there are many points about our English lady golfer that I greatly admire.
-It has been my privilege to teach the first principles of the game to many of them, and I am bound to say that for the most part I have found them excellent pupils-better generally than the men learners.
-They seem to take closer and deeper notice of the hints you give them, and to retain the points of the lesson longer in their memories.
+HERE was a time, and that not so very long ago, when it used frequently to be said that golf was "not a game for ladies," and they were not encouraged to play it.
+But that time has gone, and the remarkable advance which has been made in ladies' golf during the last few years, not only in the number who play but the quality of the game that they exhibit, has been one of the most remarkable features of the progress of the pastime.
+The lady champions of recent years have shown quite remarkable form, and such a player as Miss Cecil Leitch, for instance, has very little to learn from anyone, and plays her shots with remarkable exactness and good style.
+It has been my privilege to teach the first principles of the game to many ladies, and I am bound to say that for the most part I have found them excellent pupils, almost as good as they could be.
+They seem to have a very good understanding of the hints you give them, and to retain the points of the lesson in their memories.
 They are painstaking; and if she begins to play early enough in her life, adopts sensible methods, and is possessed of an average amount of athleticism, I can see no reason why any lady should not become a very fair golfer.
 Many somewhat spoil their prospects by concluding too hastily that they must play an altogether different game from that of their men friends, that they must have special clubs, special methods, and so forth.
 This is not the case.
 No doubt it is well for ladies to admit at once that they cannot drive as far as the men.
 But otherwise the man's game and the lady's game are the same in principle and in practice.
-As for the manner in which to play, I have not a single special piece of instruction to offer, and can only refer the lady neophyte to the previous pages, in which I have set forth as well as I am able the precise method in which each of the many strokes in golf should be played.
+As for the manner in which to play.
+I have not a single special piece of instruction to offer, and can only refer the lady beginner to the previous pages, in which I have set forth as well as I am able the precise method in which each of the many strokes in golf should be played.
 I have merely to insist that they shall not deviate from these methods in one or two special matters in which they are advised or inclined to do.